Surya8522/CodeAlpha_HangmanGame/README.md

 Project Structure

-CodeAlpha_HangmanGame/
-│── hangman.py
-│── README.md
+- "hangman.py" – Main application

 How to Run

 1. Install Python 3.
-2. Download this repository.
-3. Run:
+2. Run:

 python hangman.py

 Learning Outcomes

-This project helped improve my understanding of loops, conditional statements, lists, strings, functions, and user input handling in Python.
+This project demonstrates the use of loops, conditional statements, lists, strings, sets, user input handling, and the random module in Python.

 Author